 Welcome to the SIF website

 70 years old and needed more than ever!
-The Society for Individual Freedom is an association of libertarians, classical liberals, civil liberties campaigners and others who seek to promote responsible individual freedom.
+The Society for Individual Freedom is an association of libertarians of various sorts, classical liberals, civil liberties campaigners and others who seek to promote responsible individual freedom.

 The Society of Individualists was founded in 1942, with many of its supporters, including its first president Sir Ernest Benn, drawn from those associated with the remnant individualist wing of the Liberal party.
 In 1944 the Society of Individualists merged with the National League for Freedom, which itself had been formed from those associated with the explicitly anti-socialist wing of the Conservative party.
 The Society for Individual Freedom took on its present name in 1947.
 Today the SIF is independent of all political parties, and relies entirely on voluntary subscriptions and donations.